 Transcription or speech to text, has been around since long before even the word itself came into use.
 It dates back to 3400 BCE, when it was common practice for scribes to write down what kings spoke.
 Well, the methods have evolved and we have AI instead of scribes.
 However, transcription services are usually offered on the cloud and there are fewer options for on-premise transcription.

-Transcription has been around since long before even the word itself came into use.
-While the methods and reasons to do so have evolved over time, it's use has only grown and expanded.
 The demand for video transcription has risen almost as much as the demand for video itself.
 Not much of a surprise; there are many benefits of speech-to-text transcription and it's a staple function for video content management and video streaming platforms.

-Cloud storage is another new innovation that has gotten really popular, and as demand grew, providers quickly began to provide automatic transcription as a common cloud technology service.
+Video cloud storage is another new innovation that has gotten really popular, and as demand grew, providers quickly began to provide automatic transcription as a common cloud technology service.